timewave-computer/time-bandits/docs/system_contract.md

 - Every log entry:
   - Is content-addressed.
   - Links to its parent.
+  - Contains a hash of the resulting state.
+  - Includes a reference to the time map at the time of application.
-  - Logs are fully replayable.
+- Logs are fully replayable and deterministic.

 ## Controller Responsibilities
 - Regardless of simulation mode, the controller enforces: